 The mission of the Ecology Action Center is to inspire and assist our community in creating, strengthening, and preserving a healthy environment.
 The EAC acts as a central resource for environmental education, information, outreach, and technical assistance in McLean County, Illinois as the nonprofit environmental sustainability agency.
 Primary areas of focus include waste reduction and recycling, clean water protection, energy efficiency and renewable energy, and air quality improvement/greenhouse gas emissions reduction.

 Want to know what you can do to help the environment?
 First, you can help your community out locally by becoming a member of the Ecology Action Center.
 You can also donate money which will be used to help our programs!
 Want to do more?
 You can also become a volunteer.
 There are also many lifestyle choices that one can make that are more environmentally friendly and promote sustainability.

-To become a member, simply fill complete the online membership form which allows credit card payment via PayPal.
+To become a member, simply fill complete the online membership form.

 EAC utilizes volunteers in a variety of roles including storm drain stenciling, landscaping at the EAC, special events assistance, and more.
-For more information contact us.
+Volunteer Sign Up

 If becoming a member or a volunteer just isn’t for you, you can still help out the environment by making lifestyle changes.
-Browse the site for ideas and suggestions on how to become a sustainable being.
-You can also visit local events such as the Illinois Sustainable Living & Wellness Expo.
+Browse the site for ideas and suggestions on how to live more sustainably.

 The Edwin C. Hewett House is the current location of the Ecology Action Center.
 This historic dwelling was home to Edwin C. Hewett, one of the first professors at Illinois Normal School, now Illinois State University, and its third president from 1876-1890.